1934 BYU Cougars football team

 The 1934 BYU Cougars football team was an American football team that represented Brigham Young University (BYU) as a member of the Rocky Mountain Conference (RMC) during the 1934 college football season.
-In their seventh season under head coach G. Ott Romney, the Cougars compiled an overall record of 4–5 with a mark of 3–5 against conference opponents, finished seventh in the RMC, and were outscored by a total of 169 to 144.
+In their seventh season under head coach G. Ott Romney, the Cougars compiled an overall record of 4–5 with a mark of 3–5 against conference opponents, finishing seventh in the RMC, and were outscored by a total of 169 to 144.